 Cian has autism.
 He likes to spin tin-openers.
 He’s taught lots of famous actors how to be autistic.
 They’re very good at it.

-Developed from an initian ten minute piece into an award-winning solo show, we supported Cian Binchy in his application to Arts Council England to take The Misfit Analysis on two national tours.
+Developed from an initial ten minute piece into an award-winning solo show, we supported Cian Binchy in his application to Arts Council England to take The Misfit Analysis on two national tours.
 The piece was most recently performed in Puebla, Mexico.

-An emerging theatre company, putting disabled artists centre stage.
+BareFace Collective is an emerging theatre company, putting disabled artists centre stage.

 Arresting, vibrant and unique, their work aims to create an artistic community that is more varied and relevant.